PacktPublishing/Check-Point-Firewall-Administration-R81.10-/Chapter03/Readme.txt

-Copy create_Router.bat to the C:\CPBook\LabShare\Scripts\  directory of your LabHost PC.
+Copy router_config_part1 to the C:\CPBook\LabShare\Scripts\  directory of your LabHost PC.
+You may then copy/paste its' content into VyOS router config prompt, before continuing with the remaining manual configuration steps.